Keynote by Lt. Gen. Ben Hodges, Commanding General, US Army Europe

 Christian Mölling, Senior Resident Transatlantic Fellow, the German Marshall Fund of the United States

 Welcome and moderation:

-Wolfgang Ischinger, Senior Professor for Security Policy and Diplomatic Practice, Hertie School of Governance; Chairman, Munich Security Conference
+Wolfgang Ischinger, Senior Professor for Security Policy and Diplomatic Practice, Hertie School; Chairman, Munich Security Conference